Hampton Roads Ecumenical Lodgings and Provisions - HELP programs.

 Connections are offered to health services.
 Clinics in the eastern Virginia region have doctors (most of whom are volunteers) and often a part-time nurse on staff.
 The centers provide routine checkups, screenings and basic medical care.
 There may also be flu shots, substance abuse screenings, counseling and care for diabetes and heart disease, immunizations and more.
 There can also be vouchers for medications as well.
 If needed, the clinic will offer other medical professionals as needed.

 Hampton Roads Ecumenical Lodgings and Provisions Outreach and Support includes basic needs and financial assistance, and that is combined with financial aid.
+There may be free items ranging from grants for household supplies to clothes.
 The services are also supplemented with any needed Health Services as noted above.

 The Homelessness Prevention team works with tenants facing eviction due to unpaid rent or even utilities.
 Staff from the non-profit will help people become self-sufficient.
 This may include applications to grants as well as tips on stabilizing their current situation.
 There will then be education arranged to help them manage their finances moving forward.
 If unpaid utility bills are what is causing the hardship, then Hampton Roads Ecumenical Lodgings and Provisions will try to arrange cash assistance for overdue heating or electric bills for income eligible individuals who have received notice of service termination.